 Myoclonic seizures are brief but can happen in clusters (many happening close together in time), and often happen shortly after waking.

-In myoclonic seizures the person is conscious, but they are classified as generalised seizures.
-This is because the person is likely to have other seizures (such as tonic clonic seizures) as well as myoclonic seizures.
+In myoclonic seizures the person is conscious, but they can be classified as focal or as generalised seizures.
+This is because they may be followed by a generalised seizure (such as a tonic clonic seizure).